rafauel/rafauel/README.md

 ### Hi my name is Rafael Antonio 👋

-💼 **Senior Software Engineer | Senior Software Developer at BTG Pactual | C#, .NET, .NET Core, PHP, LARAVEL, AWS and so on.**
+💼 **Senior Software Engineer at BTG Pactual | C#, .NET, .NET Core, PHP, LARAVEL, Vuejs, AWS, Azure Devops, SQL Server, DynamoDB, Minimal API, PostGreSql, S3, SQS, Dynatrace, Rancher, Apache Kafka, Snowflake, Git Lab and so on.**

 More than 11 years in the area of software development as a professional.
 My main programming language has always been PHP, but always accompanied by other skills.